 Welcome to the home page of the Mississippi Philosophical Association.
 As set forth in our constitution, the purpose of the MPA is to increase the understanding and appreciation of philosophy; to encourage research and advance the standards and ideals of the teaching of philosophy; and to cultivate an interest in the study of philosophy in Mississippi institutions of higher learning.

 The MPA holds an annual meeting, usually in the spring, featuring papers by faculty, students, and invited speakers.
 Members not on the faculty of one of the four multi-person philosophy departments in the state pay $20 per year in dues, but the annual meetings are free and open to the public.
-Prior conferences focused on Consciousness (2013-14), Philosophy of Biology (2012-13) and Experimental Philosophy (2011-12).
-Our most recent conference was in April 2015 at Millsaps College.
-The theme was Philosophy of Race, with Robert Bernasconi of Penn State University as the keynote speaker.
+Prior conferences focused on Attention (2015-16), Philosophy of Race (2014-15), Consciousness (2013-14), Philosophy of Biology (2012-13) and Experimental Philosophy (2011-12).
+Our most recent conference was in February 2017 at Mississippi State University.
+The theme was Civic Studies, with Peter Levine of Tufts University as the keynote speaker.

 Neil Manson, Department of Philosophy and Religion, The University of Mississippi (firstname.lastname@example.org)